chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-command-plugin.markdown

 * `undoOrder`: Specifies the order of execution of undo command
 * `undoDependencies`: Specifies the dependent artifacts that undo command requires

 **Note:** It is also possible to define an undo command by referring to an existing command.
 This approach is deprecated in favor of the approach described above, which has the advantage that it can resolve placeholders used in the undo command.

-> In case both undoCommandLine and reference undo command are defined then undoCommandLine will have precedence.
+If `undoCommandLine` and a reference undo command are both defined, then `undoCommandLine` will take precedence.

 ### Command order

-The order in which the command is run in relation to other commands.
-The order allows for the chaining of commands to create a logical sequence of events.
-For example, an install Tomcat command would execute before an install web application command, while a start Tomcat command would be the last in the sequence.
+The command order is the order in which the command is run in relation to other commands.
+The order allows you to chain commands to create a logical sequence of events.

-### Further details

-Command lines are split into arguments on single spaces (i.e. `' '`).
-For example, the `commandLine` property `echo Hello World` is interpreted as the command `echo` with the two arguments `Hello` and `World`.
+For example, an "install Tomcat" command would execute before an "install web application" command, while a "start Tomcat" command would be the last in the sequence.

 ### Limitations

-* Only single-line commands are supported
+* Only single-line commands are supported.

-* Command lines are always split on spaces, even if the target shell supports a syntax for treating strings containing a space as a single argument.
-For example, `echo "Hello World"` is also intepreted as a command `echo` with _two_ arguments, `"Hello` and `World"`
+* Command lines are always split on spaces (that is, `' '`), even if the target shell supports a syntax for treating strings containing a space as a single argument.
+For example, `echo "Hello World"` is interpreted as a command `echo` with _two_ arguments, `"Hello` and `World"`.

 * Excess spaces in commands are converted to empty string arguments.
-For example, <tt>ifconfig&nbsp;&nbsp;-a</tt> is executed as `ifconfig "" -a`
+For example, <code>ifconfig&nbsp;&nbsp;-a</code> is executed as `ifconfig "" -a`.

-* Characters in commands that are special characters of the target shell are **escaped** when executed.
-For example, the command `ifconfig && echo Hello` is executed as _three_ commands `ifconfig \&\& echo Hello` on a Unix system
+* Characters in commands that are special characters of the target shell are *escaped* when executed.
+For example, the command `ifconfig && echo Hello` is executed as _three_ commands `ifconfig \&\& echo Hello` on a Unix system.

 ## Usage in deployment packages

-This is an example of a deployment package (DAR) manifest that defines a package that can (un)provision a Tomcat server using an install and uninstall script.
+This is an example of a deployment package (DAR) manifest that defines a package that can provision and un-provision a Tomcat server using an install and uninstall script.
 This example is valid for XL Deploy 5.1.0 and later.

 	<cmd.Command name="install-tc-command">
 		<order>50</order>